EwanCharnleyUniversity/PhysicsSimulator/src/README.txt

 	- Guidance on what to prioritise for the project is also appreciated.

 	- This all includes the README, especially the TODO section down below.
-If the plans appear to be too much or priorities are skewed, please let me know.
+If the plans appear to be too much or the priorities are skewed, please let me know.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------